 Company Management and Employees

-Try to get an organization chart.
-Get the resumes of executives and board members as well as copies of any employment contracts.
+When you're doing due diligence on a company's workforce, try to get an organization chart, the resumes of executives and board members, as well as copies of any employment contracts.
 Information about company advisors—legal, financial, insurance, and other—should be disclosed.
-Background checks should be performed on all top executives and board members.

-The employee handbook and other documents relating to employee pay and benefits should be reviewed, as well as employment tax reports including Forms 941, Form 940, and others for both federal and state taxing authorities.
+Review the employee policy manual and other documents relating to employee pay and benefits, as well as employment tax reports including Forms 941, Form 940, and others for both federal and state taxing authorities.
 Check the status of independent contractors to make sure they're correctly classified.

-An investigation of the legal structure of the business might include viewing copies of the articles of incorporation, bylaws, minutes of meetings, and other formation documents that have been filed with the state.
-Other legal documents would include copies of contracts and agreements that bind the company, warranties/service agreements on company products, and any product liability documents.
+From a legal perspective, it's key to view copies of the articles of incorporation, bylaws, minutes of meetings, and other formation documents that have been filed with the state.
+As part of your analysis, also review other legal documents like contracts and agreements that bind the company and warranties/service agreements on company products.

 Products and Services

 If the company sells products, you'll need a catalog or listing along with information regarding the competitiveness of these products.
-Brochures and price listings for products and services must also be reviewed.
-Pricing strategies, service availability, and terms of service are necessary.
-Documents relating to company patents, copyrights, and trademarks must be provided, as well as licenses owned by the company and agreements with licensees.
+Also, look at brochures and price listings for products and services, and get pricing strategies, service availability, and terms of service if possible.
+Documents relating to company patents, copyrights, and trademarks, are important, as is remembering to include licenses from others and licenses given to others.

 Marketing and Competition Information

-Operations: Review fixed assets, facilities, equipment, product quality assurance and safety, suppliers, and contracts.
-Inventory is often taken and inventory costing LIFO and FIFO should be considered.
+Last but not least, review fixed assets, facilities, equipment, product quality assurance, and safety, suppliers, and contracts.
+Meanwhile, inventory is often taken and last-in, first-out (LIFO) and first-in, first-out (FIFO) costing methods should be considered.